AshtonJ7/ecommerce-backend/README.md

-# ecommerce-backend
+# Ecommerce-Backend

 This is the back end for an e-commerce site.
 Express.js API was used and configured to use Sequelize to interact with a MySQL database.
+This application isn't be deployed and run on use the local server.

 ## User Story